 - People will always receive their takeout order as soon as it's ready - they can't schedule an order in advance.

 - You have to pay attention to your email or refresh the website to see when a new takeaway order comes in.

 To refine your WooCommerce takeaway system's functionality and fix some of these issues, you can optionally use some of the plugins we discussed earlier to change how things work.

-- WooCommerce Opening Hours & Chosen Times to set opening hours and let customers choose when they want to pick up their orders.
+- WooCommerce Delivery Slots to let customers choose when they want to pick up or collect their order.